d3rp/clima/README.md

     from clima import c, Schema

-In your code define the `Schema` subclass by decorating the class with `c`:
+In your code define the `Schema` subclass:

     class Configuration(Schema):
         a: str = 'A'  # a description
         x: int = 1  # x description

-"Configuration" is an arbitrary name, no magic there.
-The inherited `Schema` class simplifies the schema's templating to defining just the attributes (i.e. `a` and `x` in this example).
-Those have a set way:
+Here "Configuration" is an arbitrary name, no magic there.
+The inherited `Schema` class defines the attributes (i.e. `a` and `x` in this example).

+Note the specific formatting of the `Schema` subclass:

         # attribute[: type] = default value  [# Description for the --help]
         a: str = 'A'  # a description

 `a` is the attribute which can be called in the code later with `c.a`.
-It has a type of 'str', default value of 'A'.
-The comment after it is parsed for the command line so it's not redundant.
+In this example, it has a type of 'str' and a default value of 'A'.
+The comment after is not redundant in the sense that it is parsed for the command line help.
 The values in square brackets `[]` are optional.

-All of these parts will be parsed for the '--help' for the subcommands of the cli, which should be defined as follows:
+All of these parts will be parsed for the '--help' for the subcommands of the cli, for example:

+    ./script.py foo -h

+Will now produce:

+     Usage:       script.py foo [ARGS]

+     Description: Args:
+         --a (str): a description (Default is 'A')
+         --x (int): x description (Default is 1)

+The example in the readme can be found at `examples/readme_example.py`.

+The subcommands - or commands of the script - should be defined somewhat as follows:

     @c
     class Cli: